 While the word “debt” can sound like a bad thing, that is not always the case.
 Debts handled the right way — by making payments on time and not borrowing more than you can pay back — can help you pay for unanticipated expenses.
 It can also help you establish your credit history, which can help your family’s financial future.

 A loan from Oportun offers affordable monthly payments.
 As you make your payments on time, over time you can establish your credit history.
 Having a good credit history could put you in a better position to rent that apartment.
-Also, you could even buy a house for your family, purchase a car, get cell phones for your children, and much more.
+Also, you could even buy a house for your family, purchase a car, apply for credit cards, get cell phones for your children, and much more.

 There are times when asking for a loan is a wise decision.
 And paying your loan on time benefits you and your family by helping you build your future together.